CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 * **Example:** How to pay your taxes.
 {{% /filter-item %}}

-{{% filter-item Headlines %}}
-Headlines should be unique, specific and short, conveying the most important point of the piece.
-Treat headlines as sentences without ending punctuation by including verbs.
-Only capitalize proper nouns.
-Use the present and active voice.
-Use commas instead of “and” or “&.”

-* **Example:** Ways to pay, options for residents of Philadelphia
-{{% /filter-item %}}

 {{% filter-item Hyphen %}}
 The hyphen indicates conjunction and has several uses:

-#### To distinguish between homographs

-* **Example:** re-dress = dress again
-* **Example:** redress = remedy or fix

 #### To link certain prefixes with their main word